 Today’s post is really just a photo gallery of what we saw when we left Volcano and decided to drive to Kona the long way round the Big Island to get a quick look at the rest of the Island.

 Our first stop was the Hawaii Tropical Botanic Gardens, North of Hilo.
+It’s included in the top 100 things to do in Hawaii State and well worth the visit.
 I don’t know the names of most of these plants, though there were some labels in a jumble of vegetation, so it was hard to decide which beauties they referred to.
 I did recognize a whole lot of house-plants.
 In fact, it was like house plant heaven – now I know where all those house-plants go when I accidentally kill them!

 My Mum used to have this vine as a house plant.
 We didn’t realize that it was a giant vine – here it is growing to the top of a high palm tree.
 The one we had took over our dining room, and in the end, Mum gave it to a hospital or someplace with a large foyer area.